Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Sell when the market creates a double top and breaks the support level.
 Keep your stop loss at the top, and take profit below the previous low.

-29. Double bottom Chart Pattern
+29. Double Bottom Pattern

 • How to Trade: Buy when the market creates a double bottom and breaks the support level.
 Keep your stop loss at the bottom, and take profit above the previous high.

-30. Triple Top Chart Pattern
+30. Triple Top Pattern

-A similar pattern like a double top, but in a triple top pattern, the market creates three tops.
+A similar pattern like a double top, but in a triple top chart pattern, the market creates three tops.

 • What it means: it’s a solid signal of the down trend.